abdo-shaban/foodlabelmaker_backend_task/README.md

 ### we need to run only one command `./setup.sh`
 - if you issue with execute permission run `chmod +x setup.sh` to be executable then run `./setup.sh`
 ### postman collection with some examples of responses **[link](https://documenter.getpostman.com/view/2494634/2sA3JRYyV1)**
+- After calling the login API, the authentication token will be stored locally within the application with collection scope.
+This token will then be automatically injected into subsequent API requests for authentication purposes.

 ### If we need to prepare app step by step